-Items marked u1, u2, u3, etc., pertain to unit 1, 2, or 3, etc. Items marked chNN or chNNNN are tests.
-The first two digits are the first chapter in the test, and the last two digits are the last chapter.
+Items marked u1, u2, u3, etc., pertain to unit 1, 2, or 3, etc. Items marked chNN or chNNNN pertain to chapters (probably tests).
+The first two digits are the first chapter involved, and the last two digits are the last chapter.